ArgonIO/slate/source/index.md

 Access tokens expire 2 hours after creation.
 New Access tokens can be obtained using refresh tokens which is detailed in the CURL example to the right.

 <aside class="notice">
-You must replace `myaccesstoken` with your access token.
+You must replace `myaccesstoken` and `myapikey` with your access token or api key.
 </aside>

 # Reminders